tnshabazkhan/RabbitMQProducerConsumer/README.md

 Steps to Run.

 1. Pull and Run rabbitmq:3-management Docker image from Dockerhub
+2. In the .Net API project, run update-database to create the database on local MS SQL Server.
 2. Rub Both .Net API poject and Console application paralelly as Multiple project startup in Visual Studio
 3. Add new products using the API and we should see the console application reading the messages from RabbitMQ and printing it on the console.